-- TS3 Demonstrate good subject and curriculum knowledge - TS6 Make accurate and productive use of assessment - 1.
-To be of value, teachers use information from assessments to inform the decisions they make; in turn, pupils must be able to act on feedback for it to have an effect. - 2.
-High-quality feedback can be written or verbal; it is likely to be accurate and clear, encourage further effort and provide specific guidance on how to improve. - 3.
-Over time, feedback should support pupils to monitor and regulate their own learning. - 4.
-Working with colleagues to identify efficient approaches to assessment is important; assessment can become onerous and have a disproportionate impact on workload.
+PP2 Learn that: • The signature pedagogies 1.
+To be of value, teachers use information from that underpin effective assessments to inform the decisions they make; in teaching, learning and turn, pupils must be able to act on feedback for it assessment in the to have an effect.
+2. High-quality feedback can be written or verbal; it specialist subject (TS3; is likely to be accurate and clear, encourage TS6) TS3 Demonstrate good further effort and provide specific guidance on subject and curriculum how to improve. knowledge 3.
+Over time, feedback should support pupils to TS6 Make accurate and monitor and regulate their own learning. productive use of 4.
+Working with colleagues to identify efficient approaches to assessment is important; assessment assessment can become onerous and have a disproportionate impact on workload.
+PP2 How pupils learn Mon pm Support for learning 1.
+Working memory is where information that is through emerging being actively processed is held, but its capacity is technologies and limited and can be overloaded. deepening understanding 2.
+Long-term memory can be considered as a store of how the brain works.